European Physiotherapy Guideline for Parkinson's Disease

 been launched and copy can now be downloaded at www.parkinsonnet.info/

-The guideline is NOW available in Portuguese and German languages.
+The guideline is NOW available in Portuguese, German and Finnish languages.
 See "Important downloads & links" below

 23 May 2015 - European Guideline for Parkinson’s – how to apply it in daily practice